ShinuRaju/ENBD-Interview/README.md

 6. **Caching**: Stores responses from services to reduce load on microservices and improve response times for repeated requests.

 7. **Logging and Monitoring**: Collects and centralizes logs and metrics from various microservices for easier monitoring and troubleshooting.

-8. **Request Transformation**: Modifies request and response formats to meet the needs of different clients or services, such as protocol translation.

-9. **Cross-Cutting Concerns**: Manages additional concerns like cross-origin resource sharing (CORS), service discovery, and more.

 24. **What are the security measures that can be implemented for an API gateway in a microservices architecture?**
 **Security Measures for API Gateways in Microservices Architecture**: